aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/2d-barcodes/hanxin-barcodes/_index.md

 using (var bg = new BarcodeGenerator(EncodeTypes.HanXin, str)) {
-    bg.Parameters.Barcode.HanXin.HanXinEncodeMode = HanXinEncodeMode.Auto; // It is already Auto by default
+    bg.Parameters.Barcode.HanXin.EncodeMode = HanXinEncodeMode.Auto; // It is already Auto by default
     var img = bg.GenerateBarCodeImage();
 }
 ```